shiny/adonis-resque/README.md

 }
 ```

-Now you can use it in your job class:
+Applying it in your job class.

 ```typescript
 import { BaseJob } from "adonis-resque"
 // import MyPlugin from './my-plugin'